deep2705/AutomationBySelenium/README.md

 # AutomationBySelenium
-This the project of the automation testing by the selenium tool using java language Author -Deepanshu singh
+This the project of the automation testing by the selenium tool using java language.
+Author -Deepanshu Singh